kanenas/books/README.md

 1. [ ] 12 Rules for Life: An Antidote to Chaos >> https://www.amazon.com/gp/product/0345816021/ >> 2019/09/05 (£6.99)
 1. [ ] Deep Work: Rules for Focused Success in a Distracted World >> https://www.amazon.com/gp/product/1455586692/ >> 2019/09/05 (£9.88)
 1. [ ] "What Do You Care What Other People Think?": Further Adventures of a Curious Character >> https://www.amazon.co.uk/what-Care-Other-People-Think/dp/0393355640/ >> 2019/09/02 (12.74€)
+1. [ ] Genius: The Life and Science of Richard Feynman >> https://www.amazon.com/Genius-Life-Science-Richard-Feynman/dp/0679747044/
 1. [ ] The Art Of War >> https://www.amazon.com/gp/product/1599869772/
 1. [ ] The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change >> https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/1451639619
 1. [ ] The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma >> https://www.amazon.com/Body-Keeps-Score-Healing-Trauma/dp/0143127748/